forta-network/docs/docs/index.md

 # Overview

 !!! important "Forta API (beta)"
-    (2/9/2022) We recently launched API access to alerts.
-To get access, please check out [the API docs](api.md).
+    (February 2022) We recently launched API access to alerts.
+For more details, please check out [the API docs](api.md).

 Welcome to the Forta Developer SDK documentation!